Sex, violence and samurai; introducing Shigurui

 Remarkably, there are no conventional leads in Shigurui, as both the central male characters Irako and Fujiki gladly follow the blood thirty orders of their psychotic master.
 Frankly, they are only interested in bettering themselves and each other, so indeed, it’s the women behind them who are the real heroes; Iku is isolated, caught in a loveless marriage but brave enough to risk death for another lover, while Mie is trapped under the ever watchful gaze of her perverted father and forced to live her life as a victim of rigid tradition.
 The show itself takes an objective view on all of this; it has no real interest in manipulating empathy and forces the viewer to interpret their own emotional reactions.
 Almost every episode is liberally sprinkled with sex and violence, yet Shigurui’s constantly sober approach and disquieting emphasis on flesh means this an odd mixture of the attractive and repulsive that’s simply impossible to ignore.

-28 replies on “Sex, violence and samurai; introducing Shigurui”
+28 responses to “Sex, violence and samurai; introducing Shigurui”

 […] Lately, I’ve been watching a lot of “fluffy” anime; series with heart-rending love stories and elegant ballet dancing.
 There’s nothing wrong with that, but from time to time, I like to taste the other extreme too; I mean a bit of the old “ultra violence”.
 It’s natural, then, that Shigurui fits the bill; the kind of anime many of us like to pretend doesn’t exist.
 So, before going any further, please note this post is heavy on images of an “adult nature”; though I understand many of you might be unsettled by such blunt depictions of sex and violence, the truth of Shigurui lies not in words alone, but its unrelenting presentation of old Japan’s institutional depravity.
 Basically, you’ve been warned. (more…) […]